LDEO-CREW/Pythonic-DISORT/docs/JOSS_Paper/paper.md

 1988 [@STWJ1988] and has been widely used, for example by `MODTRAN` [@Ber2014], `Streamer` [@Key1998], and `SBDART` [@Ric1998].
-Our package `PythonicDISORT` is a Python reimplementation of `DISORT` that replicates most of its functionality while being much easier to install, use and modify, though at the cost of computational speed.
+Our package `PythonicDISORT` is a Python reimplementation of `DISORT` that replicates most of its functionality while being easier to install, use and modify, though at the cost of computational speed.

 # Statement of need